 Just generally be careful when moving around Tunisia, since there have been attacks carried out on the country by Islamic extremists recently.

-- Visas - Many countries in Canada, U.S, and Europe don't need a visa in order to enter Tunisia.
+- Visas - Many countries in Canada, the U.S, and Europe don't need a visa to enter Tunisia.
 Your passport needs to be valid for the duration of your stay.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.